 But to give him the best chance of becoming an independent adult down the line we wanted to help him to develop appropriate self-care and hygiene skills.

 Using pictures to break each skill down into smaller steps helped Tom understand what to do and reminded him of how to take care of his body.
 Mastering these skills gave him confidence and a real sense of pride.

-We created this kit to help other families like us who want their child to learn essential self-care and hygiene skills to increase their independence at home, at school and in the community and be more independent throughout their life.
+We created this kit to help other families like us who want their child to learn essential self-care and hygiene skills to increase their independence at home, at school and in the community.
+And be more independent into adulthood and throughout their life.

 With the Self-Care Skills Kit, you can quickly and easily create visual checklists, reminders and schedules for morning and evening routines, toileting, teeth brushing, showering, bathing and dressing so like Tom your child can say ‘I can do it’ too!

 - Breaking down self-care activities into smaller steps helps your child learn these important life skills in a fun, engaging and effective way

 - Creating a structure and routine to morning and evenings at home results in a calmer less chaotic start and end to the day

 - Showing your child exactly what they need to do without constant verbal prompting leads to less frustration when moving between tasks

 - Encouraging independence by giving your child responsibility for themselves